 Thankfully the overnight bus was even cheaper, although I don’t think my husband will ever forgive me for torturing him that way.
 I couldn’t resist at £7 each!

 Our itinerary followed a typical route for first-time visitors to the country on a tight timescale.
 Most people either visit Hanoi and head south, or do as we did and start in Ho Chi Minh City, and head north.
 I highly recommend the latter, as I think Hanoi trumps HCMC, and this way you save the better city until last.

 Vietnam for virgins

-So here’s a suggested itinerary for those unfamiliar with DIY travel.
+So here’s a suggested Vietnam itinerary for those short on time.

 Day 1 – 3 Ho Chi Minh City (HCMC)

 After two days in this city you will likely be desperate to escape the stench of fumes, the traffic and the cacophony of constant noise.
 I was actually grateful we had no window in our room!